xRWill/react-app-base-auth/README.md

-# What this model offers
+# What this template offers

 [] Page routing with react-router-dom
-[] Connect to api
+[x] Connect to api
 [] SignIn page to autenthicate and store token from api [] SignUp page to register a new user
 [] Profile page to edit user info
 [] Dashboard page example

+## Include development tools
+- eslint and prettier
+- styled-components

 # Getting Started with Create React App